 Finish Line (FINL) Given a $14.00 Price Target by Canaccord Genuity Analysts

-Finish Line (NASDAQ:FINL) has been given a $14.00 price target by equities research analysts at Canaccord Genuity in a research report issued to clients and investors on Monday.
-The firm currently has a “hold” rating on the specialty retailer’s stock.
-Canaccord Genuity’s target price points to a potential upside of 0.72% from the stock’s current price.
+Finish Line (NASDAQ:FINL) received a $14.00 price objective from equities researchers at Canaccord Genuity in a research note issued to investors on Sunday.
+The firm presently has a “hold” rating on the specialty retailer’s stock.
+Canaccord Genuity’s price objective indicates a potential upside of 3.40% from the stock’s current price.

+Finish Line (NASDAQ:FINL) last posted its quarterly earnings results on Thursday, March 29th.
+The specialty retailer reported $0.59 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.58 by $0.01.
+The business had revenue of $561.30 million during the quarter, compared to the consensus estimate of $575.43 million.
+Finish Line had a negative net margin of 0.62% and a positive return on equity of 5.43%.
+Finish Line’s revenue for the quarter was up .7% compared to the same quarter last year.
+During the same period in the previous year, the firm posted $0.50 earnings per share. analysts predict that Finish Line will post 0.7 EPS for the current year.

-Hedge funds have recently modified their holdings of the company.
-Fernwood Investment Management LLC acquired a new position in shares of Finish Line during the 3rd quarter valued at $120,000.
-FNY Managed Accounts LLC increased its position in shares of Finish Line by 5,100.0% during the 3rd quarter.
-FNY Managed Accounts LLC now owns 10,000 shares of the specialty retailer’s stock valued at $120,000 after purchasing an additional 10,200 shares during the period.
-Virtu Financial LLC acquired a new position in shares of Finish Line during the 4th quarter valued at $167,000.
-Crossmark Global Holdings Inc. acquired a new position in shares of Finish Line during the 3rd quarter valued at $176,000.
-Finally, Tower Research Capital LLC TRC acquired a new position in shares of Finish Line during the 4th quarter valued at $181,000.
+Institutional investors have recently added to or reduced their stakes in the company.
+Virtu Financial LLC acquired a new position in shares of Finish Line in the fourth quarter valued at approximately $167,000.
+Crossmark Global Holdings Inc. acquired a new position in shares of Finish Line in the third quarter valued at approximately $176,000.
+Tower Research Capital LLC TRC acquired a new position in shares of Finish Line in the fourth quarter valued at approximately $181,000.
+Teacher Retirement System of Texas acquired a new position in shares of Finish Line in the fourth quarter valued at approximately $202,000.
+Finally, Quantitative Systematic Strategies LLC acquired a new position in shares of Finish Line in the fourth quarter valued at approximately $207,000.
 Institutional investors own 88.62% of the company’s stock.

-TRADEMARK VIOLATION WARNING: This story was originally posted by Macon Daily and is the sole property of of Macon Daily.
-If you are accessing this story on another website, it was illegally copied and reposted in violation of U.S. & international copyright & trademark legislation.
-The correct version of this story can be viewed at https://macondaily.com/2018/03/28/finish-line-finl-given-a-14-00-price-target-by-canaccord-genuity-analysts.html.
+WARNING: “Finish Line (FINL) Given a $14.00 Price Target by Canaccord Genuity Analysts” was originally published by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this article on another website, it was illegally copied and republished in violation of US and international trademark and copyright legislation.
+The original version of this article can be read at https://macondaily.com/2018/04/02/finish-line-finl-given-a-14-00-price-target-by-canaccord-genuity-analysts-2.html.

 Finish Line Company Profile